R0DR160HM/schmuck/README.md

 ## 📝 Commands

 - Type any question to get an answer
-- `reprocess` - Reload and reprocess all PDFs
+- `reprocess` - Reload and reprocess all resources
 - `quit` or `exit` - Exit the program

 ## 🔧 Configuration